wsoula/notes/chatops.md

 Why use it?
 * One place to control all systems
 * Alerts cannot be ignored but can be bypassed with ease
+* Everyone can see what is happening
+* Everyone can see what is happening, on their first day (?)
+* By placing tools directly in the middle of the conversation, everyone is pairing all the time (?)
+* Teaching by doing (?)
+* This was always my main motivation with hubot, teaching by making things visible.
+Its an extremely powerful teaching technique (?)
+* hide the ugly (?)
+  * put ugly nagios ui behind shiny chatting
+* Interact on mobile (?)
+  * can check state of systems on the go
+  * possibly fix things remotely

 Bots
 * hubot